-MAJOR...
-See "Curriculum".
+MAJOR...See "CURRICULUM."

-MAPS...is academic, not geographic; it is really a chart with the name "Minimum Academic Progress Scale."
-The purpose is to let students know where they stand in their progression toward graduation, which requires a 2.00 CPA.
-Both the Academic Handbook and 'Academic Programs include the chart and an explanation of how to use it.
-But there are other considerations as well, so if you're close to a 2.00 you should read these carefully and talk things over with your adviser.
-You also may develop a strategy of repeating certain courses after looking at MAPS and getting some advise.
+MAPS... a chart with the name "Minimum Academic Progress Scale."
+The purpose is to let students know where they stand in their progression toward graduation, which requires a cumulative 2.00 GPA.
+The Academic Programs includes the chart and an explanation of how to use it.
+But there are other considerations as well, so if you are close to a 2.00 you should read these carefully and talk things over with your adviser.

-N GRADE...stands for "no grade" and means you will receive no credit.
-It's handed out to students who drop courses they are passing after the middle of the term, or it shows that they did not earn a "P" grade in a P-N class.
+N-NO GRADE... means you will receive no credit.
+It is given to students who drop courses after the middle of the term while doing passing work.
+It also shows failure to earn a "P" grade in a P-N graded class.

-NO PREFERENCE MAJOR...is a choice available to all students with less than 70 credits.
-The option exists to allow you to put off selecting a major until you have a chance to sample courses from several areas.
-If you choose this option, the UUD's Student Affairs Office provides advising and other services as well.
-However, you have to settle on a specific major by the time you are a junior (85 credits).
-(See Service Learning Center, also.)
+NO PREFERENCE MAJOR...is a choice available to all students with less than 85 credits (except transfer students with 70 or more credits).
+The option exists to allow you to put off selecting a major until you have a chance to sample courses from several areas; however, you have to settle on a specific major by the time you are a junior (85 credits).

-OFFICE HOURS...is time set aside by faculty members specifically for meeting students.
-Each person handles office hours differently; some want you to make appointments and others have an opendoor policy.
-But early in each term, your profs will let you know when and how to see them.
-Make a note of the times for most people are willing to help you with a question or problem if only you'll talk things through.
+OFFICE HOURS FOR FACULTY...are the hours set aside by faculty members for meeting with students.
+Each person handles office hours differently; some want you to make appointments and others have an open-door policy.
+Early each term, your profs will let you know when and how to see them.
+Make a note of the times.
+Instructors are willing to help you with a question or problem if you will talk with them.
 (If you forget an instructor's office hours, the department's secretary can help you.)

-OMBUDSMAN...is an official, chosen from among the senior faculty, to whom you may appeal for redress of grievances involving faculty and administration.

-This person assesses the validity of the complaint and recommends or takes action to resolve it.
+OMBUDSMAN...is an official, chosen from among the senior faculty, to whom you may appeal for assistance and redress of grievances involving faculty and administrators.
+This person assesses the validity of each complaint, advises on possible remedies and, where indicated, actively assists in securing a fair resolution of the matter.
 The Ombudsman has broad powers of investigation, including direct and ready access to University officers and faculty and to official records.
+The office is in 101 Linton.

+OVERSEAS STUDY...Studying abroad can be an enriching experience, both academically and personally.
+The Office of Overseas Study, a division of Lifelong Education Programs, facilitates MSU study programs in Western and Eastern Europe, Asia, and Latin America throughout the year.
+The office in 108 Center for International Programs also offers students information on other programs sponsored by American universities and foreign institutions.

-P GRADE...the grade given for successfully completing a course approved for P-N grading.
-The course credits count toward graduation and in figuring out MAPS, but there is no effect on grade point averages.
+PASS (P) GRADE... the grade given for successfully completing a course approved for Pass-No grade (P-N) grading.
+The course credits count toward graduation and in figuring out MAPS, but do not affect grade point averages.

-P-N...sometimes called "pass-fail" but is really a "pass-no grade" system.
+P-N... pass-no grade grading system.
 It describes certain courses--usually field experience, student teaching, or the like--for which you either get credit (P) or don't (N) depending on how you perform.
 Classes to which this applies have "P-N" printed before the course number in the Schedule of Courses.
-(See CR-NC.)
+(See "CR-NC.")